• Skip to primary navigation

 • Missing: Joanna Lopez

-• Cold Case Database
+• Cold Case News (229)

 Author Notes

-I write about old, unsolved cases from the pre-DNA era.
-They need renewed media attention.
-I only do research and leave active investigation of these cases to professionals.
+Since 2009, I write about unsolved cases that need renewed media attention.
+I only do research and leave active investigations to the authorities.

-Posts include homicides, missing and unidentified people, wrongful convictions, and forensics as related to these cases.
+My posts cover homicides, missing and unidentified people, wrongful convictions, and forensics as related to unsolved cases.

 On book reviews: I only review select works of true crime, crime fiction, and historical fiction/mysteries.
-The stories have to fit my website's theme and research.
-It remains my prerogative to not review a book.
+The stories have to fit my website's theme, tone, and research.
+It is my prerogative to not review a book.
 Please check the FAQ page for more.

-My databases are sorted by the victim’s last name.
-They are free to the public.
+My databases are free to the public.
+Cases are sorted by the victim’s last name.

-If you have any questions about my website please check the Frequently Asked Questions (FAQ) page, the about page, and the tabs in both menu bars.
+If you have any questions about my website please check the Frequently Asked Questions (FAQ) page, the About page, and the tabs in both menu bars.
 If you cannot find the answers there, please contact me.

 Thank you,